jmriesen/rust-RSM/README.md

 ### Use in Rust-RSM
 I am currently using [cargo-mutants](https://mutants.rs/) to run mutation testing.
 Since mutation testing can take quite a while to run, the CICD pipeline is currently only introducing mutations into the edited hunks of code.
-The expectation is that all generated mutants must be killed or timeout before a branch can be merged into main.
+The expectation is that all mutants must be killed or timeout before a branch can be merged into main.

-### General thoughts on the Mutation Testing
+### General Thoughts on Mutation Testing
 Mutation testing is a low effort technique that dramatically increases my confidence in my unit test suite.
 The first time I ran `cargo mutants`, I ended up finding a bug in the test code that would have been impossible to detect using traditional unit testing.